Odds-and-Ends-LLC/ipfi-docs/README.md

-# iPFI - The Premier (Intellectual Property) IP Rewards Protocol
+# iPFi - The Premier (Intellectual Property) IP Rewards Protocol

 iPFi blends the bonding curve thrill of platforms like pump.fun with a backable digitized asset to reward early investors and IP holders.
 The way it works is simple: